mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 # Signals
 - Draw spectral content of square wave/pulse train.
 - Why are square waves so noisy?
 What can you do to decrease noise?
 What about decreasing noise at a particular frequnecy content?
+- What is the highest frequency component of a real vs ideal square wave?
+- If I want to measure a sine wave, what should be the sample rate?

+## Differential Signaling
+Diff pairs from board signals perspective, as opposed to board layout/design or SI perspective.
+- What's a differential pair?
+How does it work?
+- When are they often used?
+- How do they improve noise immunity?
+- What does the common-mode voltage refer to?
+- What does the differential voltage refer to?

 # Signal Integrity/Power Integrity (SI/PI)